Ketchikan's mayor, manager take free cruise to Los Angeles

 KETCHIKAN, Alaska (AP) — Ketchikan's mayor and city manager accepted a free cruise to Los Angeles, which they said allowed them to continue talks with those in the private sector as Ketchikan looks to expands cruise ship berths.

+The free trip for Ketchikan officials came after the city approved spending $100,000 to assist Juneau in its legal battle with the Cruise Lines International Association over the appropriate use of commercial passenger fees.
+The association represents more than 50 cruise lines worldwide, including Norwegian Cruise Lines.

-Amylon said he discussed the trip with the city council in an executive session, and told the Ketchikan Daily News council members thought it would be a good networking opportunity.
+Amylon said he discussed the trip with the city council in an executive session last February, and he told the Ketchikan Daily News that council members thought it would be a good networking opportunity.

 The city paid for their travel to Vancouver and home from Los Angeles.